 The above standards will be applied in a consistent and nondiscriminatory manner.
-Students who violate these standards will be asked to cover up and/or change and are subject to progressive discipline.
+Students who violate these standards may be asked to change and/or cover up, and could be subject to progressive discipline.

 DRUG-FREE WORKPLACE

 See the drug-free workplace district Policy 5150 in the attached district policies and procedures.